Othentic

 -h, --help display help for command

-Verifying an Authentication Signature Verifies if the given signature is valid for the provided message hash and operator ID.
-The operator ID is used to fetch the BLS public key from the contract for verification.
+Verifies if the given signature is valid for the provided message hash and operator ID.
+You can provide either:

 Usage: othentic-cli operator bls verify-auth [options]